folio-org/folio-ansible/doc/index.md

 with its home directory in `/usr/share/folio/okapi`, configuration files in `/etc/folio/okapi`, and logs in `/var/log/folio/okapi`.
-The backend modules are deployed through Okapi using its Docker deployment facility. `systemd` service units are used to manage starting and stopping backend modules.
+The backend modules are deployed through Okapi using its Docker deployment facility.
+The `okapi-deploy` systemd service unit is used to manage starting and stopping backend modules.
 Modules are installed following the convention of configuration in `/etc/folio` and static files in `/usr/share/folio`.
 Stripes is installed as a Docker container configured to restart on reboot.